II. Indications

 - Pretravel Immunizations (and other Immunization status)

-- Pretravel antibiotic prophylaxis (e.g. Mefloquine for Malaria Prophylaxis)
+- Pretravel Antibiotic prophylaxis (e.g. Mefloquine for Malaria Prophylaxis)

-XI.
+XIV.
 Symptoms: General

 -